 It became obvious some years ago that fewer young people were studying the organ in our Centres and, at the same time, fewer were opting to choose the organ as their instrument at university.
 Thus, many Centres began offering scholarships to interest young people in beginning the study of the organ.
 Scholarships for beginning organists of $500 each are available to each Centre (a maximum of two scholarships per year per Centre) until available funds are exhausted.
 This is in addition to the scholarships which some Centres already offer.

 Normally, RCCO Centres conduct local competitions and then apply to the chair of the CDF for this award (for complete information on selecting a candidate and applying for a scholarship, see appendix H in the Centre Handbook).
 In addition, if funds permit, the CDF may contribute up to $500 in a year to any Centre to support a Project Grant; these are administered by the Professional Development Committee.

 The CDF also administers two scholarships:the Rachel Joy Brownell Memorial Bursary and the Lorna & Murray Holmes Scholarship.

 The College Development Fund functions outside the operating budget of the RCCO, depending totally on members' contributions.
 A small donation from every member of the College would greatly increase the number of students the fund can support, and would be an important investment in the future of the College and our profession.

-The Development Committee, in consultation with the Board of Directors and Trustees recently created an Annual Fund to generate contributions beyond the regular fees from individual members.
-Monies raised through the Annual Fund support the general operating expenses of the national organization, wherever there is the greatest need for additional support.
+The Development Committee, in consultation with the Board of Directors and Trustees recently created a General Fund to generate contributions beyond the regular fees from individual members.
+Monies raised through the General Fund support the general operating expenses of the national organization, wherever there is the greatest need for additional support.

 Anyone who is interested in making a donation to the college or becoming involved with the Development Committee is encouraged to contact the Development Committee Chair, for more information.